MartinSWDev/economy-bot/README.md

 2. Run npm install

 ## Current Commands ##
-updatePrices - Updates prices in mongoDB from https://metals-api.com (can only be run once per day)
+/updatePrices - Updates prices in mongoDB from https://metals-api.com (can only be run once per day) /prices - Displays latest prices held in mongoDB